MikeAvgeros/fitz-composer/README.md

 -   ### First Time User's Goals

-    -   As a First Time User, I want to identify if the site's owner will be suitable for my project.
+    -   As a First Time User, I want to identify if the site's Owner will be suitable for my project.
         -   This has been achieved by showing a selection of the owners best work in a variety of projects as well as a list of companies the owner has worked with.

     -   As a First Time User, I want to be able to quickly and easily navigate the site to find suitable content.